 We are committed to acting with integrity and transparency in all tax matters.
 We fully comply with both the letter of tax law and its application as it was intended and make timely and accurate tax returns that reflect our fiscal obligations to Government.
-This requirement is locked into our tax policy.
+This requirement is locked into our tax strategy and policies.

 We aim for certainty on the tax positions we adopt, however, some aspects of tax law can be subject to interpretation.
 With this in mind our policy is:

 - not to enter into transactions for the main purpose of gaining a tax advantage; and

 - not to make interpretations of tax law considered to be opposed to the original published intention of the specific law.